thaliproject/thali/presenceprotocolforopportunisticsynching.md

 ## iOSDevice
 Normally we do not use BLE for discovery with iOS.
 Instead we use the multi-peer connectivity framework whose binding will be described later in this document.
 However in order to enable iOS devices to be discovered in the background we also want to support BLE.
 However when an iOS device is in the background it can only communicate over BLE and so any further communication will have to occur using BLE characteristics.
 We will define the characteristics used to communicate beacon data in the future when we get closer to implementing this functionality.

+##Notifying when beacons change
+Once a Thali central finds a Thali peripheral and makes a request to /NotificationBeacons how does it know if the value of the notification beacons ever changes?
+After all, the peripheral might have new data for the central.
+How will this be discovered?
+If we were using characteristics then we could do a connect and use the notify functionality built into BLE.
+But for the reasons previously discussed we are not using characteristics.

+Our solution depends on a behavior we have observed with Android.
+Whenever we stop and re-start a BLE peripheral Android appears to always give us a new BLE address.
+Therefore whenever the value in /NotificationBeacons change the BLE service MUST be stopped and restarted in order to obtain a new address.
+The result being that the peripheral will now look like a brand new device to everyone in the vicinity and they will automatically connect to get the new /NotificationBeacons value.

+## Android Settings
+The source code for the BLE support in Lollipop is available [here](https://android.googlesource.com/platform/frameworks/base/+/lollipop-release/core/java/android/bluetooth/le/).

+### startAdvertising
+Before turning an Android device into a peripheral we MUST determine if the local hardware actually supports being a peripheral.
+As explained [here](http://stackoverflow.com/questions/26482611/chipsets-devices-supporting-android-5-ble-peripheral-mode) this can be determined by querying `bluetoothAdapter.isMultipleAdvertisementSupported`, `bluetoothAdapter.isOffloadedFilteringSupported` and `bluetoothAdapter.isOffloadedScanBatchingSupported`, the listed APIs MUST be queried and BLE advertising only activated if they all return true.

+__Open Issue:__ It isn't actually clear just how bad it is if we try to do advertising on a device that doesn't supporting on-chip filtering on on-chip scan batching.
+My assumption is that not having this hardware will make perf worse but in looking at [getBluetoothLeAdvertiser](https://android.googlesource.com/platform/frameworks/base/+/lollipop-release/core/java/android/bluetooth/BluetoothAdapter.java) they only check to see if `isMultipleAdvertisementSupported`.
+But for now we can err on the cautious side.

+When starting BLE advertising on Android the `startAdvertising()` API of `BluetoothLeAdvertiser` object is used.
+The settings, created by  [AdvertiseSettings.Builder](https://developer.android.com/reference/android/bluetooth/le/AdvertiseSettings.Builder.html), MUST be set as follows:
+* `setAdvertiseMode()` - This MUST be set to `ADVERTISE_MODE_LOW_LATENCY` when the application is in the foreground and `ADVERTISE_MODE_LOW_POWER` when the application is in the background.
+* `setConnectable()` - This MUST be set to false as we do not currently support any characteristics.
+* `setTimeout()` - This MUST be set to 0.
+We advertise as long as we are running.
+* `setTxPowerLevel()` - This MUST be set to `ADVERTISE_TX_POWER_LOW` when in the background and `ADVERTISE_TX_POWER_HIGH` when in the foreground.

+`advertiseData` MUST be set to:
+* `addManufacturerData()` - This MUST NOT be set.
+We need all the space in the BLE Advertisement we can get.
+* `addServiceData(serviceDataUuid, serviceData)` - `serviceDataUuid` MUST be set to the Thali service's BLE UUID and serviceData MUST be set to the single byte "0" followed by the BLE UUID as a byte stream.
+* `addServiceUuid(serviceUuid)` - `serviceUuid` MUST be set to the Thali service's BLE UUID.
+* `setIncludeDeviceName()` - Must be set to false.
+We need the space.
+* `setIncludeTxPowerLevel()` - Must be set to false.
+We need the space.

+When calling `startAdvertising()` the scanResponse argument MUST NOT be used as we do not support a scanResponse.

+__Open Issue:__ - We need to perform practical experiments to determine what the actual battery drain is of having BLE advertising on all the time.
+If we primarily use low power then it really shouldn't be bad since BLE was designed to allow beacons to advertise themselves for years on a single battery.
+But we need data.

+### startScan
+When calling startScan the filters argument MUST be used and MUST be set to Thali's BLE service UUID.

+When calling startScan the settings argument MUST be used and MUST be set to:
+* `setCallbackType(callbackType)` - If on API 23 then `callbackType` MUST be set to the flag `CALLBACK_TYPE_ALL_MATCHES` and MUST NOT include the `CALLBACK_TYPE_MATCH_LOST`.
+We are explicitly not going to worry about announcing when a BLE peripheral has gone.
+It really shouldn't matter given how we are using BLE.
+* `setMatchMode(matchMode)` - If on API 23 then `matchMode` MUST be set to `MATCH_MODE_STICKY` .
+* `setNumOfMatches(numOfMatches)` - If on API 23 then `numOfMatches` MUST bet set to `MATCH_NUM_MAX_ADVERTISEMENT`.
+* `setReportDelay(reportDelayMillis)` - `reportDelayMillis` MUST bet set to at least 500 ms in the foreground and 1000ms in the background.
+The delay helps to make sure that we don't end up killing our node performance by flooding JXcore with endless notifications, each of which results in stopping JXcore.
+* `setScanMode(scanMode)` - `scanMode` MUST be set to `SCAN_MODE_LOW_POWER` when running in the background and `SCAN_MODE_LOW_LATENCY` when running in the foreground.

+__Open Issue:__ - What is the practical difference between `MATCH_MODE_AGGRESSIVE` and `MATCH_MODE_STICKY`?
+The real question is - what percentage of the time will `MATCH_MODE_AGGRESSIVE` give us a "hit" where the signal strength is too weak for the Bluetooth follow up connection to work properly?

+__Open Issue:__ - We need to run experiments to determine the practical battery consumption consequences of running BLE scanning.
+Do the different scan modes make a big difference?

+__Open Issue:__ - We run both scanning and advertising at the same time.
+Which means we need to also perform experiments to determine what happens when both are on in terms of battery consumption, responsiveness to discovery, etc.

 # Multi-Peer Connectivity Framework (MPCF)
 Apple's proprietary multi-peer connectivity framework has its own discovery mechanism that appears to run over both Bluetooth and Wi-Fi.
 Note however that iOS's implementation of Bluetooth uses a proprietary extension that requires having a public key cert pair signed by Apple.
 And multi-peer connectivity's use of Wi-Fi appears to use a proprietary variant of Wi-Fi Direct.
 In any case, Multi-Peer Connectivity only works with Apple devices (either iOS or OS/X).